 - 1. How are most display ads billed?
 What acronym is used to describe pricing of most display ads? - 2.
 How are most text ads on Google billed?
 What's the appeal for advertisers? - 3.
 Contrast Facebook and Google click-through rates.
 Contrast Facebook CPMs with CPMs at professional content sites.
 Why the discrepancy? - 4.
 What is the content adjacency problem?
-Search for examples of firms that have experienced embracement due to content adjacency-describe them, why they occurred, and if site operators could have done something to reduce the likelihood these issues could have occurred. - 5.
+Search for examples of firms that have experienced embarassment due to content adjacency-describe them, why they occurred, and if site operators could have done something to reduce the likelihood these issues could have occurred. - 5.
 What kinds of Web sites are most susceptible to content adjacency?
 Are news sites?
 Why or why not?
 What sorts of technical features might act as breeding grounds for content adjacency problems? - 6.
 If a firm removed user content because it was offensive to an advertiser, what kinds of problems might this create?
 When (if ever) should a firm remove or take down user content? - 7.
 How are firms attempting to leverage social networks for brand and product engagement?
 What advantages do ads on Facebook offer advertisers that they can't necessarily get from competing online ad alternatives? - 8.
 Describe an innovative marketing campaign that has leveraged Facebook or other social networking sites.
 What factors made this campaign work?
 Are all firms likely to have this sort of success?
 Why or why not? - 9.
 Have advertisers ever targeted you when displaying ads on Facebook?
 How were you targeted?
-What did you think of the effort? - 10.
-What are Facebook Deals?
-What is their advantage for advertisers?
-What will it take for this platform to be successful?
-Which offerings does it potentially compete against?
+What did you think of the effort?